U.S. Citizen Deaths Overseas

 How to search this report:

 Narrow results by country, or year.
+(Results are currently best viewed in Google Chrome)

 This information should not be considered a statistically complete account of U.S. citizen deaths in foreign countries during the reporting period.
 Only those deaths reported to the Department of State and deaths that can be established as non-natural are included.
 Most American citizens who die abroad were resident abroad and surviving family members might not inform the nearest U.S. embassy or consulate of the death.
 The report may not include some deaths of U.S. military or U.S. government officials.
 Identifying information is omitted for privacy.
 The table excludes countries where, during the reporting period, no deaths met the above criteria.